syntax-tree/hast-util-from-html/readme.md

 > too.
 > Errors in unified mean the same as an exception in your JavaScript code: a
 > crash.
-> That’s why we use warnings instead, because we can continue to do work.
+> That’s why we use warnings instead, because we can continue doing work.

 ## Syntax